|This article is incomplete.

 Breeding seabirds on the island and surrounding rocks include Northern Fulmar, Manx Shearwater and European Storm-petrel, Shag, Atlantic Puffin and gulls such as Herring Gull, Great Black-back Gull and Lesser Blackback Gull and Kittiwake.
 Red-billed Chough can be seen on the cliffs and Oystercatcher and Ringed Plover breed on the beaches.

 Passerine migrants are the birds Ouessant is most famous for and in addition to the commoner species of larks, pipits and wagtails, chats and thrushes, warblers, flycatchers and finches, the island attracts many scarcer species.
-Among those regularly seen here are Greater Short-toed Lark, Icterine Warbler, Melodious Warbler and Yellow-browed Warbler, Firecrest, Red-breasted Flycatcher and Red-backed Shrike, and Snow Bunting and Lapland Bunting.
+Among those regularly seen here are Greater Short-toed Lark, Icterine Warbler, Melodious Warbler and Yellow-browed Warbler, Common Firecrest, Red-breasted Flycatcher and Red-backed Shrike, and Snow Bunting and Lapland Bunting.
 Wryneck, Golden Oriole and Common Rosefinch also appear regularly.

 There are also many rarer species that turn up here with some frequency such as Red-rumped Swallow, and Arctic Warbler, Greenish Warbler, Pallas's Warbler and Barred Warbler.
 Zitting Cisticola is a frequent autumn visitor from the mainland.